What is Optical Fiber and a Fiber Optic Cable?

 An optical fiber cable comprises hair-like thin strands made up of either glass or even plastic.
 It is pertinent to note that human hair is 10 times thicker than the strand.

-But at the same time has the capacity to carry more than 20,000 calls which when collectively considered as an optical fiber has this capacity to carry million telephonic calls.
+But at the same time has the capacity to carry more than 20,000 calls which when collectively considered as an optical fiber has the capacity to carry millions of telephonic calls.

 How does a fiber optical cable work?